 - Have certain types of arrhythmias that respond well to ablation, such as Wolff-Parkinson-White syndrome and supraventricular tachycardia

-- Have a high risk of complications from their arrhythmias, such as sudden cardiac arrest
+- Have a high risk of complications from arrhythmias, such as sudden cardiac arrest

-- Bleeding or infection at the site where your catheter was inserted
+- Bleeding or infection at the site where the catheter was inserted

-- Blood clots in your legs or lungs (venous thromboembolism)
+- Blood clots in the legs or lungs (venous thromboembolism)

 - Stroke or heart attack

-- Narrowing of the veins that carry blood between your lungs and heart (pulmonary vein stenosis)
+- Narrowing of the veins that carry blood between the lungs and heart (pulmonary vein stenosis)

-- Damage to your kidneys from dye used during the procedure
+- Damage to the kidneys from contrast used during the procedure

 - Death in rare cases

-Discuss the risks and benefits of cardiac ablation with your doctor to understand if this procedure is right for you.
+Discuss the risks and benefits of cardiac ablation with your health care provider to understand if this procedure is right for you.

 How you prepare

 You'll need to stop eating and drinking the night before your procedure.
-If you take any medications, ask your doctor if you should continue taking them before your procedure.
+Your care provider will tell you how or if you should continue any medications before a cardiac ablation.